smadd/smadd/README.md

 **I'm Stephanie.
 Welcome to my GitHub!**

-:chart_with_upwards_trend:I'm excited to use Data Science methods to show the big picture on issues and shed light on details (I *really* geek out on details :smile_cat:).
+:chart_with_upwards_trend:I'm currently learning Web Development skills and hoping to build on previous Data Science training.

-:earth_americas:My awe of the natural world and intrigue for human behavior has led me on a mission to make the world a kinder, safer, more equitable place.
+:earth_americas:I hope to blend my fascination with the natural world and human behavior in a mission to make the world a kinder, safer, more equitable place.
 While making an impact for various causes along the way in person, I am now shifting my focus to the tech world to find connections, solve problems, and improve lives, digitally.

-:star2:I am growing in Data Science and have particular interests in finance, health/wellness, and sustainability, so you may see those themes and fun info in my practice.
-I will also post portfolio projects here with new updates on the way.
+:star2: Looking forward to creating new projects which I will showcase here.
+Thanks for your time!

 &nbsp;
 &nbsp;